Our Services

 Anyone can benefit from therapy, but everyone is different so what might work for someone may not be as effective for someone else.

-Our therapists are educated, experienced, and licensed to work with different therapeutic approaches.
-More often than not, they will use bits and pieces of a variety of evidence-based therapies, to best match your specific needs and goals.
+Our therapists are experienced and licensed to work with different therapeutic approaches.
+More often than not, they will use a variety of evidence-based therapies, to best match your specific needs and goals.
+Whether you prefer to meet in person at our Berryville office or connect via secure telehealth, we’re here to offer the flexibility and care you deserve.

 Cognitive Behavioral Therapy (CBT) is one of the most effective and common psychological treatments in the world.
 It can be very effective for treating a wide range of problems, but it is particularly helpful for mood and anxiety disorders.
 Scientific evidence demonstrates that CBT is equally or more effective than other therapies, and even psychiatric medications.
 In fact, CBT is believed to be so effective, a lot of other types of therapy are based on the principles of CBT or borrow specific methods and techniques.